AveryJohnsonJJ/DTT/README.md

 We present DTT, a new visual transformer that generates a hierarchical local-to-global feature extraction technique for human behaviors.
 Our DTT retrieves the action-invariant characteristics tailored for open-scene actions successfully.
 On the three widely used benchmarks, NTU-15, Anomaly Action-18, and Open Environment-12, our DDT achieves state-of-the-art performance.

+## Acknowledgement

+We have used codes from other great research work, including [MMAction2](https://github.com/open-mmlab/mmaction2) and [PYSKL](https://github.com/kennymckormick/pyskl.git).We sincerely thank these authors for their awesome work.